alexdev-tb/CodePortal/README.md

 - Harden sandbox isolation (cgroups, seccomp) and monitor runtime resource usage.
 - Instrument the service with structured logging and tracing.
 - Wire up CI and automation.
+- Implement account service backed by PostgreSQL and connect the frontend auth flows.